JKanadys01/MobileApp/README.md

 ### 🔧 Core Projects

-**AndroidProject** – Main project with Android-related charts and UI components.
+**Project** – Main project with Android-related charts and UI components.
 It uses the accelerometer, gyroscope, and magnetometer sensors to visualize their behavior in real time on the phone.

 ### 🎨 Jetpack Compose